Jingwu-01/Robotaxi-backend/readme.md

 1. Open a terminal or command prompt.
 2. Navigate to the project directory.
-3. Run the backend with the following command:
+3. Make sure SUMO GUI is running, and then run the backend with the following command:

    ```bash
    python3 test_final.py